gemssingaporestudentcouncil/innovationweek2020/CONTRIBUTING.md

 ## What should I know before I get started?

 You can learn general details about GEMS Singapore Innovation Week 2020 on [our website](https://gemssingaporestudentcouncil.github.io/innovationweek2020/).
-Please be familiar with the details if you need any clarifaction contact us at our Gitter channel linked above.
+Please be familiar with the details if you need any clarification contact us at our Gitter channel linked above.

 ## How Can I Contribute?

 ### Reporting Bugs

 This section guides you through submitting a bug report for GEMS Singapore Innovation Week's website.
-Following these guidelines helps us understand your report, reproduce the behavior, and find fix your issue.
+Following these guidelines helps us understand your report, reproduce the behaviour, and find fix your issue.

 When you are creating a bug report, please fill out [the required template](https://github.com/gemssingaporestudentcouncil/innovationweek2020/blob/master/.github/ISSUE_TEMPLATE/bug-report.md), the information it asks for helps us resolve issues faster.